Accelize/drm/doc/drm_library_integration.rst

 Deactivate the DRM
 ------------------

-At the end of the application execution, the DRM must be deactivated.
+At the end of the application execution, when the protected IP is no longer required, the DRM must be deactivated.

-In case of metering or floating licensing, deactivating, deactivate the IP licensing and also close and join the web service communication thread.
+When this function returns, the protected IPs are guaranteed to be locked (Except with the node locked licensing mode where the IP is kept unlocked).

-In case of Node locked licensing, deactivating don't deactivate the IP licensing, but only free some resources in the ``DrmManager`` object.
+.. note:: Implementing this function at the application end allow to use the
-Implementing deactivate at the end of the application allow to switch between licensing mode without have to recompile the application
+          application with all licensing modes without the need of recompilation.

 .. warning:: The deactivate method call may take some seconds.